 Child abuse and neglect in the UK today Research into the prevalence of child maltreatment in the United Kingdom

-In 2000 we published the first ever UK-wide study of child maltreatment.
+In 2000 we published the first ever UK-wide study of child maltreatment (PDF).
 Ten years later we carried out a much larger study to give us a more up-to-date picture of what children were experiencing.

 Authors: Lorraine Radford, Susana Corral, Christine Bradley, Helen Fisher, Claire Bassett, Nick Howat and Stephan Collishaw